Healthy Homes Assessment Ascot Park

 The subjects covered in the Healthy Homes Standards are:

-We are completely independent assessors of rental properties, we are fully certified to assess both Healthy Homes and Homefit.
+We are fully independent assessors of rental properties, in addition, we’re completely qualified to assess each of Healthy Homes and Homefit.

 Call Now (04) 280 6793